emtee40/SurvivalManual-wiki/Apps.md

 ### Compass

 Directions can be useful, learn how to read a compass and how to navigate using it.
 It may be easier to learn with a real compass and then reproduce it with your phone.
+A compass is included in [Trailsense](https://github.com/ligi/SurvivalManual/wiki/Apps#trailsense)

 ### Cryptocurrency